camunda-community-hub/camunda-bpm-elasticsearch/docs/userguide.md

 ## Overview

-The Camunda BPM elastic search extension is a community extension which allows you to use Elasticsearch as data store for Camunda history and audit data.
+The Camunda BPM Elasticsearch extension is a community extension which allows you to use Elasticsearch as data store for Camunda history and audit data.

 ### Giving it a quick Try

-If you want to have a quick look at this project, you can start a running instance of camunda BPM with Elasticsearch in the following way:
+If you want to have a quick look at this project, you can start a running instance of Camunda BPM with Elasticsearch in the following way:

 * Cone the project using git: `git clone https://github.com/camunda/camunda-bpm-elasticsearch.git`